juancarlosjr97/university-peer-evaluation-automation/README.md

 - [ ] Formatting the `ADJUSTED_GRADES` sheet instead of plain text
 - [ ] Semantic releases
 - [ ] Find email alternative
+- [x] Fix student with the same name v1.0.4
+- [ ] Fixing spreadsheets duplicate if a student has already created one

+### Performance

+- 240 spreadsheet with 6 student per group = 3 - 5 minutes